Growing sweet strawberries in your home garden can be an enjoyable and rewarding experience.

 ⬇️ Table of Contents

-When choosing the type of strawberry to plant, consider ever-bearing strawberries, which produces fruit throughout the growing season.
+When choosing the type of strawberry to plant, consider ever-bearing strawberries, which produce fruit throughout the growing season.

 These varieties of strawberries grow well in most climates and are easy to care for.